 You don’t need to be middle-aged to benefit from The Middle Passage by James Hollis.
 I’ve recommended it to most of my clients, friends and family.
 Anyone left unfulfilled by success in their working lives, and anyone feeling like a failure in the world of work, may be living what Hollis calls a provisional personality.
 While living this personality, we necessarily devote ourselves to all the things that others require us to do.
 Once we’ve succeeded or failed, we’re left feeling empty and thinking that there must be more to this life.
 Hollis challenges us to finally become our unique, individual selves.

-these books expose the powerful forces we must overcome
+Books that expose the powerful forces we must overcome

 4. Start With Why: How Great Leaders Inspire Everyone to Take Action